EllipticEllipsis/oot/tutorial/types_structs_padding.md

 | void* | 4 bytes/1 word  | pointer        |

 A pointer is sometimes mistaken for an s32. s32 is the default thing to use in the absence of any other information about the data.

+Useful data for guessing types:
+- u8 is about 7 times more common than s8 (so the tutorial is a bit misleading)
+- s16 is about 16 times more common than u16
+- s32 is about 8 times more common than u32

 Another useful thing to put here: the prototype for an action function is
 ```C